Lying Aversion and Vague Communication: An Experimental Study: Introduction

-The experimental data indicate that most subjects use vague messages and that the means of the numbers they report are higher on average when vague messages are allowed but the way they use vague messages differs across the treatments.
-First, in the anonymous treatments, we observe less frequent lying behavior when vague messages are allowed compared with when they are not allowed.
-As anonymity should suppress subjects' concern with social identity, the reduction in lying behavior suggests that a vague yet truthful message reduces the internal cost of lying.
-Yet, at the same time, they report higher numbers on average.
-That is, subjects exploit vagueness to avoid uttering falsehoods while leveraging the imprecision to their own benefit.
-Second, subjects use vague messages in the non-anonymous treatment more often than in the anonymous counterpart.
-The increased frequency of vague messages and the relevance of the concern with social identity suggest that a message's vagueness affects message choices through both the internal and external costs of lying.
+The experimental data suggest that the majority of subjects utilize vague messages, and when vague messages are permitted, the reported average numbers are higher on average.
+However, the manner in which subjects employ vague messages varies between the different treatments.
+First, in the anonymous treatment, we note a decrease in the frequency of lying behavior when vague messages are permitted, as opposed to when they are not allowed.
+Considering that the social identity concern remains constant in the anonymous treatment, the observed decrease in lying behavior when vague messages are allowed suggests that employing a vague yet truthful message reduces the internal cost of lying.
+Yet, at the same time, they tend to report higher average numbers.
+This indicates that subjects exploit vagueness not only to avoid telling lies but also to leverage the imprecision to their advantage.
+Second, in the non-anonymous treatment, subjects use vague messages more frequently compared to the anonymous counterpart.
+The higher frequency of vague messages in the non-anonymous treatment, together with the relevance of social identity concerns, indicates that a message's vagueness influences message choices by impacting both the internal and external costs of lying.
 Furthermore, we find that the pattern of reported messages differs substantially between the two types of sessions.
-When subjects use vague messages in the anonymous treatment, most do not refrain from the most obvious forms: that is, they report a combination of their true observations and the maximum number (10).
-We find, however, that only a much smaller fraction of subjects using vague messages employ such obvious messages in the non-anonymous treatment.
-It is possible that, in the non-anonymous treatments, subjects may expect those obvious messages to be interpreted by the audience as lies, which will discredit their social identities.
+In the anonymous treatment, when subjects use vague messages, the majority do not avoid the most obvious forms.
+Specifically, they tend to report a combination of their true observations and the maximum number (10).
+However, in the non-anonymous treatment, a much smaller fraction of subjects use such obvious messages.
+This difference may arise from the fear that obvious vagueness might be interpreted as lies by the audience, resulting in a potential discredit of their social identities.